leonlinsx/minimal-mistakes/_posts/2020-10-07-2020-substack-review.md

 *Credit to of the Type House writer's group for the the feature wishlist*

 ## Footnotes

+1. For example, Casey Newton of the Verge, Polina Marinova of Term Sheet, or Josh Constine of Techcrunch all started newsletters on substack
+2. Myself included, which is a story for another time.
+I started off with 8 people in my mailing list, not even bccing people, and less structure

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*